 - If you use insulin for diabetes, ask your doctor if you need to adjust your dose while using metoclopramide injection.

-- Tell your doctor if you are using any medicines that make you sleepy.
-These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives..
+- Tell your doctor if you drink alcohol or if you are using any medicine that makes you sleepy, such as allergy medicine or narcotic pain medicine..

 Warnings While Using This Medicine: